LelahM/todoapp/README.md

 ## 🚀 Understanding Vercel Deployment

-GetTasked is optimized for Vercel's serverless environment with several key adaptations:
+GetTasked is optimized for Vercel's serverless environment with privacy-focused adaptations:

+### Privacy & Security Features
+- **Session-Based Storage**: Each user gets a unique session with isolated data
+- **Private Sessions**: Your tasks are never visible to other users
+- **Secure Entry Point**: `app_private.py` ensures data isolation
+- **No Shared State**: Each user session is completely independent

 ### Serverless Optimizations
-- **Simplified Version**: `app_simple.py` uses in-memory storage instead of a database
+- **Private Version**: `app_private.py` uses secure session storage
 - **Vercel Entry Point**: `index.py` serves as the main entry point for Vercel
-- **Reduced Dependencies**: `requirements_simple.txt` contains only the essential packages
+- **Reduced Dependencies**: Optimized for serverless deployment

 ### How It Works
-1. When users visit your app, Vercel executes the Flask application in a serverless function
+1. When you visit the app, Vercel creates a secure session just for you
-2. Each function execution is independent (stateless), so data doesn't persist between visits
-3. The app uses in-memory storage for demonstration purposes
+2. Your tasks are stored in your private session and never shared
+3. Other users cannot see your data, even on the same deployment
+4. You can clear your personal data anytime using the "Clear My Data" button
-4. Static files (CSS, JS, images) are served directly by Vercel's CDN
+5. Static files (CSS, JS, images) are served directly by Vercel's CDN

 ### vercel.json Configuration
 ```json